sydrawat01/SCSS-Avatar/README.md

 Made using SASS.

-Idea and skeleton code taken from [Taryn Ewens @ Codepen](https://codepen.io/tarynewens/pen/GXXYYX)
+Idea and starter code taken from [Taryn Ewens @ Codepen](https://codepen.io/tarynewens/pen/GXXYYX)

 Here's the end result:

+Screenshot
 ![Avatar](assets/CSS-Avatar-new.png)

 ## To Do

 - [x] Change hairstyle.
+- [x] Add mouse functions to move eyes and mouth of myself.
+Move doggo along with it.
+- [ ] Perfect face and doggo mouse movements.
 - [ ] Add avatar to personal website.
-- [ ] Add mouse functions to move eyes and mouth of doggo and I.
+- [ ] Make a personal website? :P